criswell/github-reflog/README.md

 * Have someone `--force` pushing and overwriting history?
 Catch them with this tool.

-You can see a screencast of `git-github-reflog` in use [here](https://asciinema.org/a/25457).
+You can see a screencast of `git-github-reflog` in action [here](https://asciinema.org/a/25457).

 ## Install